-Whether you want to offer an HRA as a stand-alone benefit or as an option for your employees that don’t qualify for your group health plan, an individual coverage HRA (ICHRA) is a great option that meets MV standards.
+Whether you want to offer an HRA as a stand-alone benefit or as an option for your employees that don’t qualify for your employer plan, an individual coverage HRA (ICHRA) is a great option that meets the minimum value standard.

-As a general rule, ICHRAs use the lowest-priced silver plan on the Health Insurance Marketplace as a benchmark plan for determining whether or not the ICHRA is affordable and has minimum value coverage.
-Silver plans provide coverage that exceeds minimum value, and as a result, ICHRAs are considered a plan that meets minimum value for its participants.
+As a general rule, ICHRAs use the lowest-priced silver plan on the health insurance marketplace as a benchmark for determining whether the ICHRA is affordable and has minimum value coverage.
+Silver plans provide coverage that exceeds minimum value, so ICHRAs are considered a plan that meets minimum value for its participants.

-If you currently have a group health policy, but want to supplement it with an HRA, a group coverage HRA (GCHRA) is a perfect choice.
-While most traditional group plans easily meet MV standards, they don’t always cover all of the healthcare needs your employees have.
+If you currently have a group health policy, but want to supplement it with an HRA, an integrated HRA, also known as a group coverage HRA (GCHRA), is a perfect choice.
+While most traditional group plans easily meet MV standards, they don’t always cover all your employees’ healthcare necessities.

-By combining your group health plan with a GCHRA, your employees are safely covered by MV standards through your group plan, while also getting tax-free reimbursements on their out-of-pocket costs that aren’t covered in the group plan.
+By combining your group health insurance plan with a GCHRA, your employees are covered by MV standards, while also getting tax-free reimbursements on their out-of-pocket costs that aren’t covered in your employer-sponsored plan.

-When it comes to the health coverage you offer your employees, not all plans are created equal.
-Choosing a health benefits plan that meets minimum value is essential for ALEs to not only stay compliant, but also to attract and retain employees looking for quality health coverage from their employer.
+When it comes to the health coverage you offer your employees, not all job-based health plans are created equal.
+Choosing a health plan that meets minimum value is essential for ALEs to stay compliant and attract and retain employees looking for meaningful coverage from their employer-sponsored plan.